HIBC2017/WANNAFIX/README.md

 1) Enable or disable SMB!
 2) Add or remove the kill switch domains to your host file!
-3) Spawn or kill a MUTEX which prevents WANNACRY from starting!
+3) Spawn or kill the MUTEX which prevents WANNACRY from starting!

 <strong>Note that the author of this script is not responsible for any damage caused, you automatically accept this when you run the script!</strong>